asinck/Timebot/README.md

 - restart: This will restart the bot.
 - quit: This will cause the bot to leave.
 - whoami: This will tell the user who they are.
 This is mostly just so that I know the bot can do this.
 - list: This will handle shopping lists.
-This command follows the syntax \list command [item] [listName] .
+This command follows the syntax `\list command [item] [listName]`.
 There are multiple commands that can be used:
-  - view <listname> - This shows the contents of list <listname>.
+  - view listname - This shows the contents of the specified list.
   - list - this gives a list of lists.
-  - clear <listname> - clear the contents of <listname>.
+  - clear listname - clear the contents of the specified list.
-  - add/remove <item(s)> <listname> - add or remove the specified items from the specified list.
+  - add/remove item(s) listname - add or remove the specified items from the specified list.
-  - merge <lists> <listname> - merge all specified lists into the specified list.
+  - merge lists listname - merge all specified lists into the specified list.
-  - delete <listname> - delete a list.
+  - delete listname - delete a list.